XUANDANG1109/FLIGHT-GAME-PROJECT/README.md

 - The aim of Flight game is to create a game that is entertaining, fun, and and a little bit of your luck.

 ### Story:
+a girl traveling alone to a place of her choice.
+While traveling, she unfortunately lost contact with her boyfriend while in transit.
+The boyfriend only knows where she is traveling and does not know where she will transit.
+To find out where she went, the boyfriend needed to guess the airport she was transiting at.
+The boyfriend only has 3 chances to guess where the girl has transited.
+After 3 wrong guesses, the couple will not see each other forever, they are not destined for each other.
+If the guess is correct, the ending will be happy, the couple will get married and have children....

 ### Flowchart: